reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

 Then we call `addResponseInterceptorFirst()` method passing the interceptor object as an argument.
 This method adds the `interceptor` as the first response interceptor in the chain of interceptors.
 It also has a method `addResponseInterceptorLast()` to add the interceptor at the end and methods `addResponseInterceptorBefore()` and `addResponseInterceptorAfter()` to add the interceptor before and after an existing interceptor respectively.

-By adding the interceptor first, it ensures that the interceptor get chance to perform its logic ahead of other interceptors.
+By adding the interceptor first, it ensures that the interceptor get a chance to perform its logic ahead of other interceptors.
 Finally, it calls the `build()` method to create the `CloseableHttpClient` instance with the configured response interceptor.

 ## Conclusion

-In this part of article series, we explored the configuration aspects of Apache HttpClient, focusing on connection management, caching, and interceptor setup.
+In this part of te article series, we explored the configuration aspects of Apache HttpClient, focusing on connection management, caching, and interceptor setup.

 Firstly, we learned connection management, discussing the customization of connection pools, timeouts, and keep-alive settings to optimize HTTP request handling and resource utilization.